200percentmicky/chadmusic/docs/commands.md

 ### !clearqueue | !clear | /queue clear

-??? note "DJs only if not alone."
+??? info "DJs only if not alone."

     This command can only be used by DJs if there are more than 2 people in the voice channel.